Esophageal Cancer Diagnosis and Treatment

 Esophagectomy

-Esophagectomy is surgery to remove tumors that have invaded the deeper layers of the esophagus.
+Esophagectomy is surgery to remove cancer that has invaded the deeper layers of the esophagus.
 This surgery usually comes after you have received chemotherapy and radiation therapy.

-We perform this surgery with techniques developed here at OHSU by Dr. John Hunter.
-The procedure is called minimally invasive esophagectomy.
-We use long surgical instruments to remove the esophagus and lymph nodes through small incisions.
+We do this surgery with techniques developed at OHSU by Dr. John Hunter.
+In minimally invasive esophagectomy, we use long instruments to remove the esophagus and lymph nodes through small incisions.
 This leads to better outcomes, less pain and faster recovery than open surgery.
 We usually borrow a section of the stomach to replace the esophagus.
-We perform 40-50 esophagectomies a year and have one of the most experienced teams in the nation.
+We have one of the most experienced esophagectomy teams in the nation.

 Clinical trials

 Researchers around the world are working to better understand esophageal cancer.
-We are currently running several clinical trials designed to improve our knowledge and help more patients with this condition.
-For example, we are currently conducting a clinical trial to see if immunotherapy can help more patients.
+We are running several clinical trials to improve our knowledge and help more patients.

-Esophageal cancer is a serious and complex condition that requires expert care.
+Esophageal cancer is a serious and complex condition.
 We offer a full menu of services to help you and your family, including:

 • Palliative care: Our palliative care team can help ease anxiety and symptoms.
-Their services are available at any stage of treatment.
+Services are available at any stage of treatment.

 • Nutrition: Our cancer dietitians can help you manage nutrition before, during and after treatment.
-They can also assist with difficulty eating or drinking.
+They can also help with trouble eating or drinking.

 • Esophageal cancer registry: Our cancer registries help researchers search for better ways to detect and treat cancer.
-Learn how you can participate.
+Learn how you can take part.

 Learn more